AGilbertDev/Employee-Management-App/README.md

 ## SQL Database Diagram

-Here is a draft diagram to gain a better understanding of the database required for this project:<br>
+Here is a draft relational diagram to gain a better understanding of the database required for this project:<br>
 <img src='images/empManagementDB.png'>

 ## MVC Class Diagram

-A first draft Class Diagram for MVC development with PHP:<br>
+A first draft Class Diagram for MVC development with PHP (views are my webpages, and models are object classes):<br>
 <img src='images/classes.jpg'><br>
 ### Model Classes<br>
 <img src='images/models.jpg'><br>